algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 When making this call the `--app-id` and the `--from` options are required.
 Anyone can delete a smart contract.
 If this is not desired, logic in the program must reject the call.
 Using a method described in [Update Stateful Smart Contract](#update-stateful-smart-contract) must be supplied.

-# Global Values in Smart Contracts
+# Global values in smart contracts
 Smart contracts have access to many global variables.
 These variables are set for the blockchain, like the minimum transaction fee (MinTxnFee).
 As another example of Global variable use, in the [Atomic Transfers and Transaction Properties](#atomic-transfers-and-transaction-properties) section of this guide, `GroupSize` is used to show how to get the number of transactions that are grouped within a smart contract call.
 Stateful smart contracts also have access to the `LatestTimestamp` global which represents the latest confirmed block's Unix timestamp.
 This is not the current time but the time when the last block was confirmed.
 This can be used to set times on when the contract is allowed to do certain things.
 For example, a contract may only allow accounts to opt in after a start date, which is set when the contract is created and stored in global storage.

 ```text tab="TEAL"